 One important usability fix that can help reduce your bounce rate is page load time.
 Studies show that users are more likely to navigate away from a page if it takesmore than a few seconds to load.
 There are a variety of testing tools that can diagnose page load time and help you troubleshoot this issue.

 On a final usability note, removing pop-up ads and other data-heavy elements from your site can also reduce bounce rate.
 A/B testing different website improvement ideas is a good way to be confident that the changes you make positively impact your bounce rate.

-Comparing bounce rate by channel (i.e. organic, referral, direct, paid, social) will help you see whether there are issues with your sources of traffic, which could indicate a problem higher up the funnel.
+Comparing bounce rate by channel (i.e. organic, referral, direct, paid, social media) will help you see whether there are issues with your traffic sources, which could indicate a problem higher up the funnel.

 If one channel has a higher bounce rate than others, it is worth examining your marketing campaigns or efforts for that channel.
 For example, if visitors coming to your site via display are bouncing at a higher rate, make sure your ads are relevant to the site content on the landing page you are sending them to.
-If you are not already doing so, you may need to create landing pages that are specific to campaign in order to reduce the bounce rate.
+If you are not already doing so, you may need to create landing pages that are specific to campaign with clearly displayed call to actions in order to reduce the bounce rate.

 In general, matching your highest search keywords to your content will help attract users to the content you have.
 If you target generic keywords that are popular just to get traffic, you won’t be able to convert that traffic as effectively.

 Be inspired by 40+ experiment ideas that have generated millions in revenue.